Skip to main content

 kubectl apply -f otel-collector.yaml

-The configuration above uses a trivial processing pipeline to receive trace events and to forward them to Jaeger.
-It also receives metrics and exposes them to be scraped by Prometheus.
+That configuration uses a trivial processing pipeline to receive trace events and forward them to Jaeger.
+It also receives metrics and exposes them for collection by Prometheus.

-The communication between the Kubewarden stack and the OpenTelemetry Collector is secured using mTLS.
-However the communication between the OpenTelemetry Collector and Jaeger has not been secured to reduce the complexity of the example.
+You secure communication between the Kubewarden stack and the OpenTelemetry Collector using mTLS.
+However the communication between the OpenTelemetry Collector and Jaeger isn't secured, to reduce the complexity of the example.

 Install Kubewarden stack

-When the OpenTelemetry Collector is up and running, we can deploy Kubewarden in the usual way.
+When the OpenTelemetry Collector is running, you can deploy Kubewarden in the usual way.

 # values.yaml